bigwhoop/formular/README.md

 ## Features

-* Build custom forms using re-usable templates
+* Build custom forms using re-usable templates (Bootstrap, ...).
 * Write PHP templates.
 No need to learn a new syntax.
-* Non-intrusive validation support.
-Take your 3rd party library and plug it in.
+* Non-intrusive filtering and validation support.
+Take your 3rd party library and plug it in using the available adapters.
 * Fully tested.